skb50bd/firefly-iii-ai-ingest/README.md

 - Docker and Docker Compose installed on your system
 - A running Firefly III instance
 - Personal Access Token from Firefly III
-- AI provider credentials (OpenAI API key or Ollama with appropriate model)
+- AI provider credentials (OpenAI API key or Ollama with appropriate model, or Gemini API key with appropriate model)

 ## Quick Start with Docker